GoDzM4TT3O/dotfiles/.vim/readme.txt

 !
 To delete a line, type dd
 ----------------------------------------------------
 INSTALL VIM PACKAGES
-First of all install vim-plug and vim-pathogen
+vim-plug and vim-pathogen are already included.
-Then run ":PlugInstall" inside vim.
+Simply run ":PlugInstall" inside vim.